salehtundra/FestersQuest2.0/README.md

 3. Potion item location now where Vice Grips used to be giving healing earlier in the game.
 4. Original Potion location changed to story based side quest to get a movement speed upgrade.
 5. Invisible Potions now in the dead end near the original Potion location giving access to invicibility earlier.
-6. Whip item house now changed to a new item, 1/2 damage.
+6. Whip item house now changed to a new item, undetermined.
 7. Super gun powerup can be dropped.
 It is a shiny blue gun power up that increases the gun by 5 levels.